Malaysian Islamic Party: PAS in the Pakatan Rakyat

-Leaving Pakatan Rakyat and forming Gagasan Sejahtera
+After Nik Aziz: splintering and far-right turn, jump to Gagasan Sejahtera

 When PAS saw its share of seats shrink in the 2013 election, it started to reassert its Islamic agenda.
-DAP criticised its president Abdul Hadi Awang for pushing a bill on hudud without consulting his opposition partners.
+The passing of spiritual leader Nik Abdul Aziz Nik Mat in 2015 –who was known to be sympathetic and friendly to non-Malays and non-Muslims– shifted PAS more to the right-wing.
+In the meantime, DAP criticised its president Abdul Hadi Awang for pushing a bill on hudud without consulting his opposition partners.
 This incident led to the DAP announcing in March 2015 that it would no longer work with the PAS leader.
-The rift worsened after conservatives captured PAS leadership, as progressive leaders were voted out of office in party elections, characterised by the media as an intentional wipe out and purge, led to an exodus and the subsequent formation of Parti Amanah Negara by Mohamad Sabu.
-The party accepted a motion by its conservative ulama wing to sever ties with DAP.
+The rift worsened after conservatives captured PAS leadership, as progressive leaders endorsed by the late Nik Aziz himself were voted out of office in party elections, characterised by the media as an intentional wipe out and purge, members of this progressive faction left and splintered as the new National Trust Party (Parti Amanah Negara, PAN) helmed by Mohamad Sabu.
+The now purged PAS accepted a motion by its conservative ulama wing to sever ties with DAP.
 In response, DAP's Secretary-General Lim Guan Eng said that the Pakatan Rakyat coalition no longer exists as a result of the violation of the coalition's Common Policy Framework, of which PAS had violated by intentionally severing ties with DAP.
-The coalition was replaced by Pakatan Harapan, which the newly formed Parti Amanah joined as a founding member.
+The coalition was replaced by Pakatan Harapan, which the newly formed PAN joined as a founding member.

 The party formed Gagasan Sejahtera with Malaysia National Alliance Party (IKATAN) in 2016, with BERJASA joining the coalition the same year.
 The coalition entered the 2018 Malaysian general election using the PAS logo and contested 158 seats, with PAS contesting 155 of them.
-The coalition was able to win 18 parliamentary seats as well as wrangle control of the state of Terrenganu from BN, which PAS had last ruled in 2004, in addition to retaining control of Kelantan.
+The coalition was able to win 18 parliamentary seats as well as wrangle control of the state of Terrenganu from BN, which PAS had last ruled in 2004, in addition to retaining control of Kelantan and denying supermajority of BN state government in Pahang.They also managed to took many of Barisan Nasional state seats in Kedah.
 However, PAS was the only party to win any seats as both BERJASA and IKATAN remained without representation.